Free Consultations 303-830-0880

 How Bad is Tampering with Physical Evidence in Colorado?

-• a prison sentence of 12 - 18 months,
+• incarceration of up to 18 months,

-• a maximum fine of $100K,
+• a maximum fine of $100K

 A felony on your record can lead to additional hurdles as well.
 Trouble passing background checks for certain employment opportunities is common.
 Additionally, many rental applications for a house or apartment disqualify a felon for various periods of time after their conviction.
 Furthermore, defendants lose their ability to own or possess a firearm.

-Experienced Criminal Defense Lawyers in Denver
+Experienced Tampering Defense Lawyers in Denver

 The legal team at Sawyer Legal Group, LLC has decades of combined experience representing clients throughout Colorado and our results stand alone.
 We encourage anyone facing allegations of tampering with evidence to exercise their right to remain silent and contact us for a free, confidential consultation.
-We will carefully analyze your unique case, as well as recommend next steps in your defense.
-Our affordable fees and flexible payment plans make skilled representation a reality in uncertain times.

 Don't talk to the police about tampering with evidence - talk to us.
-Sawyer Legal Group, LLC 303-830-0880
+303-830-0880

 Photo by freestocks